banner-hero

 Explore Lukla Airport

-You can explore Lukla airport, not just by taking a flight to Lukla, landing there, and starting your trekking journey soon after.
+You can explore Lukla airport not just by taking a flight to Lukla, landing there, and starting your trek soon after.
 The airport is located in the most rural part of Nepal, making it an exciting destination for exploration.
 Although it is known as the world’s most dangerous airport, it has become safer in recent years due to improvements in airline services and ongoing enhancements to the location.

 Visit Tengboche Monastery

 Tengboche monastery is the best location to visit in the Khumbu region.
 It is a landmark for Buddhism and the Sherpa and Tibetan cultures in the area.
-When you visit Tengboche, you have the option to make offerings.
-You will find many pilgrims, including outsiders who have visited the monastery for its religious significance, as well as trekkers who have chosen to incorporate it into their journey.
+When you visit Tengboche, you can make offerings.
+You will find many pilgrims, including outsiders drawn to the monastery for its religious significance, as well as trekkers who have chosen to incorporate it into their journeys.

 Go to the Sherpa Museum

 As mentioned above, the Sherpa Museum is another location you must visit to learn about the mountains.
 You can visit this museum along the way to your destination.
-During the hectic trek to Everest Base Camp, it will surely refresh your mind and body.
+The hectic trek to Everest Base Camp will surely refresh your mind and body.
 To date, the Sherpa achievers have made their place inside the Sherpa Museum, a fascinating location.

 Observe and Spin Prayer Wheels